Sierra SunTower: Equipment

+Output

 Sierra SunTower was certified by the California Energy Commission as a renewable energy facility.
 Power from the facility was sold under a Power Purchase Agreement (PPA) with SCE, with a projected maximum output sufficient to power approximately 4,000 homes.

 The 5 MW output from Sierra SunTower displaced CO_{2} emissions by 7,000 tons per year, an amount equivalent to planting 5265 acre of trees, removing 1,368 automobiles from the road, or saving 650,000 gallons of gasoline.

-Sierra SunTower was designed to validate eSolar's technology at full scale, effectively eliminating scaleup risks, and to serve as a model from which future plants of this type would be built.
-However, in 2015, the Sierra SunTower was shut down for commercial operation, as it was deemed to be too costly to operate except on the sunniest of days.
-Thus, it served to show the real-world problems, and unpredictable nature, of concentrated solar power.

 Awards

 In December 2009, editors of Power Engineering magazine selected Sierra SunTower as the winner of the “Best Renewable Project”.
-Each year, Power Engineering magazine recognizes the world's best energy projects.
 The award distinguished Sierra as an exceptional power generation project toward meeting growing global demand.

 In February 2010, Sierra SunTower won Renewable Energy World's “Renewable Project of the Year” award.
 The award recognized eSolar's achievements in the clean energy industry by naming Sierra SunTower an exceptional breakthrough in the commercialization of solar thermal technology.

-Performance data from US Treasury Dept.
+Performance data

 According to US Treasury Department - Performance Report and Certification Form, the eSolar Sierra SunTower generated 539 MWh (MegaWatt-hour) of electricity from August 1, 2010, to July 31, 2011.

 A total of 539 MWh of gross electrical energy was generated at Sierra during the period Aug 1, 2010 and July 31, 2011.
 This was approximately 12.6% of the expected power generation of the initial estimate of 4270 MWh.